JUDY KRAVIS

 www.roadbooks.ie

-Tuesday 10 February 2015
+Tuesday, 10 February 2015

-As Daily life in Ancient Rome by Jérôme Carcopino came out of the padded envelope, a Peregrine Book from 1964 with a school stamp on the flyleaf, thumbed and respected (the glue was so much better than, and the paper), the text in Monotype Bembo, I smiled.
+As Daily life in Ancient Rome by Jérôme Carcopino came out of the padded envelope, a Peregrine Book from 1964 with a school stamp on the flyleaf, thumbed and respected (the glue was so much better then, and the paper), the text in Monotype Bembo, I smiled.
 The author's photograph on the inside cover shows a genial white-haired Frenchman captured in mid-phrase, fellow-traveller of the man who taught me A level Latin, Mr Berridge, in his chalk-dusty black robe, with a polio limp and so much to enjoy in any language: he leaned back as he wooed us with Horace and Vergil.
 Into each school life just enough foreign land.

 I preferred the baths to the battles, the Latin to the emperors.
 I didn't know Greek but was glad to see it there on the page; I deciphered by the letter.
 The Greeks are a race of people on clean warm islands and isthmuses with blue seas and skies, elegant shadows, behind them only myth.
 The Romans are busier, sweatier, closer to the Common Era in which we subsist.
 Thermae is a Greek word with an entirely Roman meaning.